mvaganov/CmdLineAsteroids/notes.md

 This implementation tries to artificially set the gameloop speed to 20 frames per second.
 Feel free to experiment with this value.
 A lower framerate reduces the burden that this program puts on the CPU.
 A lower CPU burden improves performance of the rest of your computer while this game is running.

+Notice that Time.Update(); is called in the game loop, to track the passage of time and guage the cost of the entire process for SleepWithoutConsoleKeyPress.

 ---

 `scene`